phnthnhnm/comic-optimizer/README.md

 ## Troubleshooting

-- **Settings dialog does not open in the EXE:**
+- **Settings dialog does not open in the release:**
-    - Make sure you built the EXE using the provided `build.bat` script, which includes all required files.
+    - Make sure you are using the latest release zip and have extracted all files before running the exe.
-    - If you see an error about missing modules, ensure you are using the latest version and that your build includes the `src/settings` directory.
+    - If you see an error about missing modules, ensure you are running `comic-optimizer.exe` from inside the extracted `comic-optimizer` folder.
 - **Settings are not saved or loaded:**
     - Check that your user config directory is writable.
     - Delete the `user_settings.toml` file to reset preferences if needed.
 - **General issues:**
-    - Run the EXE from a terminal (remove `--noconsole` from the build script) to see error messages.
+    - Run the exe from a terminal (e.g., `cmd.exe`) to see error messages.

 ## License